ashikasameera-rgb/Web-API-Demo-using-in-Memory-DB/README.md

 Swagger UI (OpenAPI) for API documentation and testing

-This project is intended as a technical demonstration for employers to highlight backend API skills and best practices.
+This project is intended as a technical demonstration for reqruiters to highlight backend API skills and best practices.

 🚀 Features